 With the inclusion of this principle, Japan separated itself from its past.
 The article sparked an agreement that Japan would never again be an offensive threat to other nations, particularly the U.S. and the other Allies.
 Although there was resistance and debate among some Japanese elites, the majority of the public supported the Constitution’s principles from its inception.
 Having lost the war and been decimated by its weapons, the Japanese were eager to avoid war while also maintaining the potential for self-defense.
 Article 9 would serve as a reminder of the consequences of war and maintain “for the preservation of peace” as the new constitution prologues.

 Although these pacifist principles were enshrined in its fresh constitution, avoiding war did not last long as the Cold War era emerged and proxy wars launched.
-Facing US pressure, “Japan was called upon to mobilize a 300,000-man army to support the US effort in Korea” during the Korean War which occurred between 1950 and 1953.
+Facing US pressure, “Japan was called upon to mobilize a 300,000-man army to support the US effort in Korea” during the Korean War, which occurred between 1950 and 1953.
 In 1951, the Japanese and US governments agreed to Japan’s inherent right of self-defense and to promote collective security interests.
 The US-Japan Security Treaty and the military expansion from the Korean War consequently led to the establishment of the Self-Defense Forces (SDF).
 Ground, Air, and Maritime Self-Defense Forces formed at this time.
 The SDF challenged the principles of Article 9 and met opposition from some, while others supported the new self-defense policy.
-These orces and the theory of self-defense were later held up in the Japanese Supreme Court which affirmed the constitutionality of these new norms and military developments.
+These forces and the theory of self-defense were later held up in the Japanese Supreme Court, which affirmed the constitutionality of these new norms and military developments.

 As the Cold War continued, public approval also continued for Article 9 and the pacifism it promoted.
 The SDF grew in popularity despite its seemingly contradictory nature to the spirit of Article 9.
 The opposing sides either disagreed with the Constitution itself or the government-induced increased military expansion.
 Aside from the people, the Japanese government continued interpreting the clause to give concessions to the SDF.
 Expanding military capacity could be justified by looking at international law and bilateral treaties that supplied the necessary context for self-defense.
 The presence of US troops did not suggest the potential for war as they were not inherently Japanese.
 The SDF was viewed as a political issue, not a constitutional one, that lessened some of the opposition.
 Overall, the legitimacy of Japan’s advancing arms power grew as challenges to these policies were routinely defeated.